You can find more detailed information and what to expect from each subject below.

 Fluency with Mathematics and the ability to make reasoned arguments based on evidence enables students to confidently identify patterns and analyse possible causes.
 Through the discovery of concepts and proving the origins of formulae, students can also model situations to solve problems and understand the models’ limitations.

 Students are encouraged to act as mentors for those in younger years, facilitating an exchange of passion and understanding.
-Beyond the classroom there are a plethora of opportunities to stimulate students such as the Maths Feast and UKMT where students compete against other local schools, lectures in central London and masterclasses at the Royal Institution which open their eyes to the real world application of maths.
-At school, Pi Club, the Breakfast Club, Enigma Clubs, House Maths and Pi Day all allow students to embrace different mathematical challenges.
+Beyond the classroom there are a plethora of opportunities to stimulate students such as the Maths Feast and UKMT team challenges where students compete against other local schools, lectures in central London and masterclasses at the Royal Institution which open their eyes to the real world application of maths.
+At school, Pi Club, the Breakfast Club, Junior and Senior Maths Club, House Maths and Pi Day all allow students to embrace different mathematical challenges.
 Being exposed to Maths in so many different ways during their time at our school, every student is bound to find something that inspires them.

 • English

 With a focus on discussion and debate, English students learn to be unafraid of sharing their views and respect those of others.
-Through the literary canon from Chaucer to Shakespeare via Wide Sargasso Sea and To Kill a Mocking Bird, students are exposed to a wide range of narrative voices.
-They also hone their own writing style through creative writing and can be published in the Doodles journal and can take part in the Timelapse Project in partnership with Harrow School.
+Through the literary canon from Chaucer to Shakespeare via Wide Sargasso Sea and To Kill a Mockingbird, students are exposed to a wide range of narrative voices.
+They hone their own writing style through creative writing and can be published in the Doodles creative writing magazine.

 In an era of fake news, English students learn the invaluable skill of deciphering and decoding the news and social media.
-Independence and a love of reading independently is promoted with the Reading Passport, the Breakfast Book Club and the Ealing Teen Read.
+Independence and a love of reading independently is promoted with the Reading Passport and the Breakfast Book Club.
 Students are encouraged to speak out in conferences on poetry and language.
 Through visiting authors, theatre trips and theatre companies coming into school, texts are brought to life.
 Studying English is a journey of discovery and finding one’s own voice.

 • Design Technology